beaverx00/ethernaut-foundry/README.md

 ![Product Name Screen Shot](img/demo.png)

 This is a Foundry's forge-based Ethernaut challenge solution.
-The code is written using the [Forge Standard Library](https://github.com/foundry-rs/forge-std) and you can test and validate the attack transactions as you wish.
+The code is written using the [Forge Standard Library](https://github.com/foundry-rs/forge-std) and you can test and validate the attack transactions.